 What’s Next?

-• A company bank account
+• Opening a dedicated company bank account

-• Sort out fundraising and donations
+• Establishing effective systems for fundraising and donations

 Speak To A Lawyer

-It’s always a good idea to speak with an experienced lawyer who can walk you through your options and the various implications of a structure—especially if you want to get it right from the start.
+It’s always a good idea to speak with a qualified lawyer who can walk you through your options and the implications of the various structures—especially if you want to get it right from the outset.
+You can reach our friendly team on 08081347754 or email us at [email protected] for a free, no-obligations consultation.

 About Sprintlaw